The Readercon Thing

 He sees no danger at all at conferences, and therefore insists that “polite behavior” is the most important social imperative.
 Those of use who find conferences to contain substantial risks, will continue to seek ways to mitigate those risks.

-• avatar Mark Bernstein says:
+• Mark Bernstein says:

 I’m listening, though I do have work to do, and a trip to take in the morning.

-• avatar Erica Neely says:
+• Erica Neely says:

 I’ve been sexually harassed at academic conferences, mark.
 Not at parties or social gatherings – just by another attendee I kept running into.
 You are simply wrong – I don’t owe a guy who does that any attention.